GSoC SubOrg Guidelines

 Let’s look into that in more detail:

 The program has a few deadlines, and Google won’t extend them even if their system is down closer to the end.
 They always allow a fair amount of time to submit whatever is needed.
 To be on the safe side of this, OpenAstronomy imposes a deadline of one day before Google’s.
-You (and the students) will receive a reminder from the OpenAstronomy admins before such deadline.
-If you fail to meet these deadlines, your sub-org and students may be affected.
+You (and the contributors) will receive a reminder from the OpenAstronomy admins before such deadline.
+If you fail to meet these deadlines, your sub-org and contributors may be affected.

-Normally organisations provide a list of ideas that can be done by a student in approximately three months (working full-time).
+Normally organisations provide a list of ideas that can be done by a contributor in approximately three months (working full-time).
 Take a look at what Google says on how to define a project, then look at other ideas OpenAstronomy’s members have proposed this or previous years..

 To add your own, you will have to create a pull-request to our repository following the template.
 Take a look at how others have done it before.
 The admins and other members will review your ideas and provide feedback.
 Once done, they will be merged and displayed on our website.